Fund managers build funds by gaining trust from LPs — but how do you gain trust before you can show success metrics?

 Fundraising is easiest when you can show LPs proof of success: multiple on invested capital (MOIC), internal rate of return (IRR), etc. But what’s an emerging fund manager to do when they can’t yet show a return on investment?

 You may know Paige from her Twitter account or her podcast, Seed to Harvest.
-Fresh off her first fund and currently raising her second, Paige shares how she gained momentum before there was any momentum to begin with.
+Paige shares how she gained momentum before there was any momentum to begin with.

 Where to start when you’re starting a VC fund from scratch